zachjesus/Project-Gutenberg-Full-Text-Search/README.md

-# Gutenberg Full-Text Search
+# Gutenberg OPDS 2.0 and Full-Text Search

-A PostgreSQL-backed full-text search engine for Project Gutenberg with OPDS 2.0 catalog support.
+A PostgreSQL-backed full-text search engine for Project Gutenberg and OPDS 2.0 catalog.

 ## Requirements